 The lying crossover technique is a great total body exercise it stretches the hips, glutes, lower back and obliques.

-- Glutes – The glutes are made up of a maximus (largest), medius and minimus (smallest), all of which have different functions on the hips including extension, adduction, abduction, and external and internal rotation of the thigh.
+- Glutes – Our butt is made up of different muscles including the gluteus maximus (largest), medius and minimus (smallest) that act on the hips during movements such as extension, adduction, abduction, and external and internal rotation of the thigh.
 You can accentuate the stretch in your glutes by pulling down on the leg during the lying crossover stretch.

-- Sartorius – The sartorius muscle is the longest muscle in the body and is located across both the knee and hip joint.
-Consequently, it can also function to flex both joints.
-It also externally rotates the hips.
+- Sartorius – The sartorius is the longest muscle in the body crossing both the knee and hip joints which means it has function at both ends such as knee and thigh flexion and external rotation of the hips.

-- Tensor Fasciae Latae – The tensor fascia latae (TFL) is a thigh muscle that works with several muscles to assist in the movement and stabilization of the hip and the knee.
+- Tensor Fasciae Latae – The tensor fascia latae (TFL) belongs to the glute family.
 Along with the gluteus medius and gluteus minimus, the TFL internally rotates and abducts the hip.

 While there are many stretching exercises for the lower back, the lying crossover stretch is one you probably need in your arsenal.
 It’s very simple and easy so long as you have decent range of motion in your joints and muscles.
 But we also like the variations and alternatives of this exercise for different experience levels or a more advanced stretch in the muscle.